whitman-books-online/whitman-books-online/docs/source/usr-docs/userguide.rst

 .. image:: ../../images/sell_page-inputting_price.png

 - Finally, add the Price you are wishing to sell the book for.
 Be sure to only add numbers into this prompt in order to have a valid price.
-- After clicking submit, a listing for your book will appear in the market! (\*Currently not working, will be added)
+- After clicking submit, a listing for your book will appear in the market.